cwoodall/audio-plugin-wahmbulance/README.md

 I'll work on making this less awkward...

-Releases are set to `prerelease`, which means that uploaded release assets are visible to other users, but it's not explicitly listed as the latest release until changed in the GitHub UI.
+ReleaseMs are set to `prerelease`, which means that uploaded release assets are visible to other users, but it's not explicitly listed as the latest release until changed in the GitHub UI.

 ## Code signing and Notarization